-The user shall compute the ECEF coordinates of position for the phase center of the SVs' antennas utilizing a variation of the equations shown in Table 20-IV.
+The user shall compute the ECEF coordinates of position for the phase center of the SVs' antennas utilizing a variation of

+the equations shown in Table 20-IV.
 Subframes 2 and 3 parameters are Keplerian in appearance; the values of these parameters, however, are produced by the CS (Block II/Block IIA/IIR/IIR-M/IIF) and SS (GPS III) via a least squares curve fit of the propagated ephemeris of the phase center of the SVs' antennas (time-position quadruples; t, x, y, z expressed in ECEF coordinates).
 Particulars concerning the periods of the curve fit, the resultant accuracy, and the applicable coordinate system are given in the following subparagraphs.

+Section Number : 20.3.3.4.3.1

+WAS : N/A

+Redlines : <inserted object=""></inserted>

-The user can compute velocity and acceleration for the SV, if required, utilizing a variation of the equations shown in Table 20- IV Part 3 and 4.
+IS : The user can compute velocity and acceleration for the SV, if required, utilizing a variation of the equations shown in Table 20- IV Part 3 and 4.

+Rationale: Adding an explanation that the new velocity and acceleration equations are optional for the users.

+IS200-365 :

+Section Number : 20.3.3.4.3.2.0-1

-Bit 17 in word 10 of subframe 2 is a "fit interval" flag which indicates the curve-fit interval used by the CS (Block II/Block IIA/IIR/IIR-M/IIF) and SS (GPS III) in determining the ephemeris parameters, as follows:
+WAS: Bit 17 in word 10 of subframe 2 is a "fit interval" flag which indicates the curve-fit interval used by the CS (Block II/Block IIA/IIR/IIR-M/IIF) and SS (GPS III) in determining the ephemeris parameters, as follows:

 0 = 4 hours,

 1 = greater than 4 hours.